luigizuccarelli/golang-cicd/README.md

-# golang-microservice-cron job
+# golang-cicd (based on cron)
-A simple microservice that calls a url that updates myportfolio prices via a cron
+A simple golang cicd process that uses a json file to setup projects

 ## set envars
 ```